abuehl/docs/recommendations-for-using-modules.md

 you need to import M.

 However, usage of partitions should be limited to cases where you really need them.
-If you must, keep the resulting module small.
+If you must use them, keep the resulting module small.

 Large modules with a large number of partitions cause a lot of recompilations, of an inteterface partition changes.